White House official mocked 'dying' McCain after Haspel criticism, sources say

 A White House communications official mocked Sen. John McCain's brain cancer diagnosis in a meeting after the Arizona Republican announced his opposition to President Trump's pick to lead the CIA, sources told Fox News Thursday.

-According to two White House sources, the staffers, Kelly Sadler, said of McCain, "It doesn't matter, he's dying anyway."
+According to two White House sources, the staffer, Kelly Sadler, said of McCain, "It doesn't matter, he's dying anyway."

 MCCAIN URGES SENATE COLLEAGUES TO REJECT TRUMP CIA PICK HASPEL